humblewolfstudio/img-capicua/README.md

 this package is used to upload, get and delete images from the [service](https://img.capicua.org.es)

+to use this package, you must create an account [here](https://img.capicua.org.es/register)

 ## Usage

 we import the CapicuaImager package and we set the *API_TOKEN* that we can get from [here](https://img.capicua.org.es/dashboard)